New England

 Dockside Bar and Grill

-With views across Sag Harbor Yacht Club's marina, expect New England classics like clam chowder alongside European and Asian influences.
-Dine inside or out.
+Overlooking the marina at Sag Harbor Yacht Club, this relaxed spot serves New England classics like clam chowder, complemented by European and Asian influences.
+Dine indoors or al fresco.

 map pinSag Harbor